YuriHe/review_basic/TREE_Q.md

 637. Average of Levels in Binary Tree
 1161.
 Maximum Level Sum of a Binary Tree
 2415.
 Reverse Odd Levels of Binary Tree
-2583.
+2471.
+Minimum Number of Operations to Sort a Binary Tree by Level 2583.
 Kth Largest Sum in a Binary Tree  &Minheap